Don't F*ck Up Your Skin

 So far, I've been incredibly happy with my WHOOP strap.
 There isn't a ton that stands out to me as a downside.

 There have also been a couple of instances of my WHOOP strap getting in the way while working out.
-I really only notice it while doing cable flys– when coming to the end of the movement, the handles on the cable hit against my strap and make the movement feel a bit awkward, but it doesn't stop me from completing the movement.
+I really only notice it while doing cable flys– when coming to the end of the movement, the handles on the cable hit against my strap and feel a bit awkward, but it doesn’t stop me from completing the movement.

 My WHOOP strap can last almost an entire week without needing to be charged, and when it does need to be charged, I get an in-app alert on my phone well in advance.
 I don't have to worry about it dying mid-workout.
 WHOOP's battery life is one of its most impressive features.